kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 }
 ```

+NOTE: In the v1beta1 contract the `readinessGates` field was located directly in the `spec.machineTemplate` field.

 In case you are developing a control plane provider that allows definition of machine taints, you SHOULD also implement
 the following `spec.machineTemplate.spec` field.